TomFaulkner/falcon-auth-jwt-cookie-cutter/README.md

 This is a cookie cutter for Falcon with Falcon-Auth using JWT Authentication on Python 3.7 (rc-stretch).

-.env needs to have a secret key, any string, populated in it.
+`.env` needs to have a secret key, any string, populated in it.
+It is included here, but is in the .gitignore file, anyone using this should be sure not to commit the file.

 Requirements are pipenv, Docker, Docker-Compose, and an environment that can run make and bash.